-Listen to your pet's heart.
-Heart murmurs, arrhythmias and signs of heart disease can be detected with a stethoscope.
+Listen to your pet's heart for heart murmurs, arrhythmias, and signs of heart disease

-Evaluate your pet's eyes - Ocular conditions can be prevented by regular care and screenings.
-We look for dry eyes, cataracts, corneal ulcers and glaucoma.
+Evaluate your pet's eyes.
+Regular care and screenings can prevent ocular conditions.
+The vet will look for dry eyes, cataracts, corneal ulcers, and glaucoma.

-Look into your pet's ears – We check for ear mites, redness, odor or discharge or other indications of ear infections.
+Look into your pet's ears.
+The vet will check for ear mites, redness, odor, discharge, or other indications of ear infections.
 Allergies and outdoor activities may be a cause for irritation.

-Feel the skin, lymph nodes and abdomen – We feel for lumps, bumps, swellings, skin discolorations, lesions, or patterns of hair loss or thinning.
-These may be signs of systemic problems or metabolic diseases.
+Feel the skin, lymph nodes and abdomen.
+The vet will feel for signs of systemic problems or metabolic diseases such as lumps, bumps, swellings, skin discolorations, lesions, or patterns of hair loss or thinning.

-Feel joints and muscles – By feeling and moving the joints and limbs, we can detect swollen joints, decreased muscle tone and variations in muscle size.
-In young pets, we will look for developmental issues, and in our older friends we detect signs of arthritis.
+Feel joints and muscles.
+Feeling and moving the joints and limbs allows the vet to detect swollen joints, decreased muscle tone, and variations in muscle size.
+In young pets, the vet will look for developmental issues, and in older friends he will look for signs of arthritis.

-Perform blood & lab tests - A complete annual physical exam should include heartworm, blood and urine tests.
-These simple tests give us a baseline archive of your pet’s overall health and may point to underlying diseases.
+Blood & lab tests including heartworm, blood, and urine tests.
+These simple tests provide a baseline for your pet’s overall health and may point to underlying diseases.

 Scheduling a wellness exam for your pet is simple.
-Give us a call at Melton Veterinary Hospital!
+Give us a call at Melton Veterinary Hospital in Bastrop, Louisiana today!